hariharan005/haorganicfarm/README.md

-#this app is created to sell the traditional rice varieties
+# This app is created to sell the traditional rice varieties